Proofing

 Enriched dough (brioche, challah, cinnamon rolls)

 Fat, sugar, and eggs slow down fermentation significantly.
 Butter coats gluten strands and yeast cells, reducing gas production.
 These doughs need warmer temperatures (26-29°C / 78-84°F) and longer proof times (1-2 hours or more).
-They are more forgiving of slight over-proofing because the fat keeps the crumb tender even if structure weakens.
+They're more forgiving of slight over-proofing because the fat keeps the crumb tender even if structure weakens.

 Pizza dough